koknat/dif/README.md

 ## Options
        -comments          Remove any comments such as // or # or single-line */ /*.
 Also removes trailing whitespace

+                          To remove comments in other languages, use the search/replace options:
+                          For example, to replace comments (marked with ';') in assembly language:
+                              -search '\s*(;.*)?$' -replace ''

        -white             Remove blank lines and leading/trailing whitespace Condense multiple whitespace to a single space